Non-principal T-duality, generalized complex geometry and blow-ups: Introduction

 An integral part of this paper is the classification of torus actions on manifolds.
 For principal torus actions, the relevant datum is its characteristic class.
 For general torus actions, this question is studied by Haefliger and Salem in \cite{HS91}.
 They show that the action is classified by its local model and a class in $\check{H}^2(M;\mathbb{Z}^k)$.
 The class in $\check{H}^2(M;\mathbb{Z}^k)$ has a geometric interpretation: it is the obstruction to finding a global cross-section for the quotient map $M \to M/T^k$.

 Although the class of \cite{HS91} resembles a Chern class, no connection approach exists.
 In this article we will show that one may use the elliptic tangent bundle to give a definition of connections for standard $T^k$-actions.
-The curvature of these connections then induces the class of Haefliger-Salem in the following way: \begin{namedtheorem}[Proposition \ref{prop:comparison}] Let $\pi : M \rightarrow B$ be a manifold endowed with a standard $T^k$-action and let $\pi' : M' \rightarrow B$ be a manifold endowed with a locally equivalent action.
-Let $\Theta,\Theta'$ be connection one-forms on $M$ respectively $M'$.
-Then $[d\Theta-d\Theta'] \in H^2(A_{\partial B};\mathfrak{t}^k)$ is representable by a smooth form, and descends to the Haefliger-Salem class of $M'$ in $\check{H}^2(B;\mathfrak{t}^k)$. \end{namedtheorem}
+The curvature of these connections then induces the class of Haefliger-Salem in the following way (see Proposition \ref{prop:comparison} for a precise statement): \begin{propositionnonum} Let $M, M'$ be manifolds endowed with standard $T^k$-actions and common orbits space $B$ for which the torus actions are locally equivalent.
+Let $\Theta,\Theta'$ be elliptic connection one-forms on $M$ respectively $M'$.
+Then the class $[d\Theta-d\Theta'] \in H^2(A_{\partial B};\mathfrak{t}^k)$ (the logarithmic cohomology of the base with values in the Lie algebra of $T^k$) is representable by a smooth form, and descends to the Haefliger-Salem class of $M'$ in $\check{H}^2(B;\mathfrak{t}^k)$. \end{propositionnonum}

 With the notions of connection and curvature at hand we can move on to produce a construction of a $T$-duals, therefore establishing conditions that ensure their existence (c.f.
 Theorem \ref{prop:Texistence}).
-The $T$-dual we construct has a $T^k$-action which is locally equivalent to original one.
+The $T$-dual we construct has a $T^k$-action which is locally equivalent to the original one.
 Yet we also observe that there are other $T$-duals to $(M,H)$ which do not satisfy this property, hence the fixed point set gives rise to a new source of non-uniqueness of $T$-duals.